Three people fat biking along a snow trail

 Fat Tired Freedom

 We were the first ski resort in the United States to embrace and endorse winter fat bikes on our Winter Sports Trail System.
-In Alta, Wyoming, biking is a year-round sport, and fat bikers enjoy access to over 9 miles of groomed Nordic track and over 6 miles of singletrack trails.
+In Alta, Wyoming, biking is a year-round sport, and fat bikers can enjoy access to over 9 miles of groomed Nordic track.

 Fat bikers must purchase one of the following to ride our Winter Sports Trail System: a Full Mountain Lift Ticket, Winter Season Pass, Nordic Trail Ticket or a Nordic Season Pass.